 What happens when the information we consume is smaller and smaller?
 When an entire book or article is reduced to a 30-second video?

 Obviously, we lose information.
 We lose context, we focus on what the content creator has decided we should know, but does that mean we are getting a complete picture?
 It would be impossible to do so.

 Social media allows us to share and pass along information instantly, and to be validated by our friends, following, and audience.
 That doesn’t always equal truth, but a lot of times, people don’t even care.
 It’s all about the reaction, the emotion, and the likes.

 Truthfulness does not motivate sharing online.
 A study published in Nature tracked thousands of users interacting with false information.
 Only 16% called it accurate.
 But when asked if they would share the headline, 51% said they would.

 Truth is not the motivation behind what people share.
 It’s emotions.
-Think about what you chose to share?
-Did it elicit an emotional response out of you?
+Think about what you chose to share.
+Did it elicit an emotional response from you?
 Was it fear?
 Anger?
 Joy?
 Amusement?
 Whatever the emotion, generally if you have no response, it’s not something you share.

 One way to identify fake news is to ask yourself WHO is sending the message, WHY it was shared, WHAT techniques were used to attract your attention, and HOW the message might be interpreted.

 It’s hard for adults to understand Media Literacy, which is why it’s hard for children to understand what is true and what is fake.
 One thing to remember is that children cannot process information the same way adults do.
 Studies have shown that under the age of three struggle to transfer knowledge from a screen to real life.
 This is called a “transfer deficit.”
 This means that educational apps, games, videos, to teach languages, etc are useless at this age.